Behavior first

 NullCS works from structured Counter-Strike 2 demo data.
 The current public stack builds 449 player-level engineered features and deeper encounter-level timing and process channels to study how suspicious behavior actually unfolds.

-Some demo metrics can make blatant abuse look obvious, but that is not always enough to settle the case.
-The harder problem is when strong legitimate play and lower-visibility cheating begin to overlap.
+Some demo metrics can make obvious abuse stand out, but that is not enough to settle every case.
+The harder problem is when strong legitimate play and lower-visibility irregular behavior begin to overlap.

-The models are there to rank, organize, and explain suspicious behavior.
+The models are there to rank, organize, and explain match-relative behavioral anomalies.
 They are useful when they surface the right players near the top of a lobby while staying quieter on strong legitimate and pro-level slices.

 NullCS is a review-support system, not a kernel anticheat and not a universal detector.
 The current work is serious progress, but the research is still ongoing in a difficult and dynamic environment.

 NullCS is being built by Gerry Jones, Jr., who holds a B.S. in Applied Mathematics and is currently pursuing a master's degree in Data Science.
-The project started after returning to Counter-Strike in April 2025 and repeatedly running into blatant abuse, including aimbotting, triggerbotting, and spinbotting, with the obvious question of why some of those cases appeared to move through the ecosystem without meaningful response.
+The project started after returning to Counter-Strike in April 2025 and repeatedly running into obvious abuse, with the practical question of whether post-match demo data could support a more structured review workflow.

 That turned into a research problem rather than a complaint.
-The goal was not to build an anticheat or market a magical detector.
-The goal was to investigate whether suspicious behavior in demos could be surfaced more systematically, including both the obvious cases and the harder ones: aim assist, recoil assist, and information abuse that often try to stay just subtle enough to blend into strong legitimate play.
+The goal was not to build an anticheat or market a universal detector.
+The goal was to investigate whether suspicious behavior in demos could be surfaced more systematically, including both obvious cases and harder review cases where abnormal behavior can sit close to strong legitimate play.

-Building that required repeated iteration: sourcing demo data, manually pulling and labeling SteamIDs for training, testing different feature and modeling strategies, and spending time inside cheat communities to better understand how players discuss avoiding bans and staying below the threshold of current systems such as VAC.
+Building that required repeated iteration: sourcing demo data, manually pulling and labeling SteamIDs for training, testing different feature and modeling strategies, and studying public discussion around evasion, review thresholds, and common claims about how current systems behave.
 There is still substantial work ahead, but the current state of NullCS already reflects meaningful progress.

-The harder cases are subtle aim assist, recoil assist, and information abuse that try to stay close to strong legitimate play.
+The harder cases are subtle irregular patterns that try to stay close to strong legitimate play.

 NullCS is still under active research.
 The current state reflects real progress, not a claim that the problem has been solved.